-Located at the Harrow Campus, you will work in specialised facilities including the Games Hub and Emerging Media Space, as well as in our design studios linked with Illustration, Graphic Design, and Animation.
+Located at the Harrow Campus, you will work in specialised facilities including the Games Hub and Emerging Media Space, as well as in our design studios linked with illustration, design, film, animation and computer games development.
 Through projects, lectures and workshops you will be introduced to the framework, routes and roles of a games artist and various aspects of games art.
 Key to working on this course is collaborative engagement.
 Game jams, and the production of games assets within the framework of a pre-determined games design initiative, replicate the fields of creative practice you will work in professionally.
 We call this 'authentic learning', meaning that your learning experience prepares you for the world of work by echoing the way people work in the games art industry.